-The sumo deadlift is known to be more quad-dominant than its conventional counterpart, as well as less stressful to the joints and muscles surrounding the lumbar spine.
+For that reason, the sumo deadlift is be more quad-dominant than its conventional counterpart, as well as less stressful to the joints and muscles surrounding the lumbar spine.

 The conventional deadlift also requires considerable quadricep strength, less so than the sumo deadlift, though it mainly emphasises the muscles of the posterior chain: the hamstrings, glutes and spinal erectors.